 Break the eggs and separate the egg yolks from the whites.
 Whisk egg yolks with 50 g granulated sugar until they become whitish (photo 1).

 Gradually pour the remaining sugar (100 g) and whisk until egg whites are firm and glossy.
+Add vanilla extract and beat for a few seconds (photo 2).

 Gently mix egg whites with the yolks/sugar mixture using a rubber spatula (photos 3-4).

-To make the pastry cream, mix egg yolks, 50 g of milk, sugar, flour, and corn starch (photo 8).
+To make the pastry cream, mix egg yolks, 50 g of milk, sugar, flour, and cornstarch (photo 8).

-Bring 150 ml milk to a boil.
+Bring 150 ml of milk to a boil.
 Pour hot milk into the mixture and bring it to a boil again, stirring constantly.

-To make the extra buttercream, heat sugar and water in a saucepan to 250 F/120 C.
+To make the extra buttercream, heat sugar and water in a saucepan to 250°F (120°C).

 Break the egg into a bowl and pour the syrup over the egg, whisking constantly.